Get a motorcycle learner permit and license

 - be 16 years of age or older

-- have a valid NYS license (Class A, B, C, D, DJ or E)
+- have a valid NY State license (Class A, B, C, D, DJ or E)

 - have a valid class M or MJ motorcycle learner permit

-- present a Basic Rider Course completion card issued by the NYS Motorcycle Safety Program within two years of completing the course
+- present either a Basic Rider Course (BRC) or a Basic Rider Course 2 License/Waiver (BRC2-LW) Course completion card issued by the NY State Motorcycle Safety Foundation within two years of completing the course

 You cannot get a waiver for a motorcycle road test if you completed a rider course given in another state.

-Can I drive in NYS with an out-of-state motorcycle license or exchange the license for a NYS motorcycle license?
+Can I drive in New York with an out-of-state motorcycle license?

 If you have a valid motorcycle license issued by another state where you are a resident, you can drive motorcycles in New York State.

-If you become a resident of New York State, you must exchange your out-of-state motorcycle license for a NYS motorcycle license.
+If you become a resident of New York State, you should exchange your out-of-state motorcycle license for a New York State motorcycle license.
 See Exchange an out-of-state driver license.

-Where can I get other motorcycle safety information?
+Where can I learn more about motorcycle safety?

-- 3. A member of the US Armed Forces who completes the MSF Basic Rider Course (BRC) through the military while on active duty outside of New York State can qualify to have their military BRC converted into a NY BRC and receive the road test waiver.
-See the instructions on the web site of the New York State Motorcycle Safety Program or call the MSF at 1-518-384-0045.
+- 2. A member of the US Armed Forces who completes the MSF Basic Rider Course (BRC) through the military while on active duty outside of New York State can qualify to have their military BRC converted into a NY BRC and receive the road test waiver.
+See the instructions on the website of the New York State Motorcycle Safety Program or call 1-518-384-0045.